Paul2708/asuro-template/README.md

 I wanted to use CLion, so I copied and edited the `CMakeLists.txt` file to build the program using CLion and CMake.

 An alternative is [Atmel Studio 7](https://www.microchip.com/mplab/avr-support/atmel-studio-7).
-Atmel Studio has an embedded AVR toolchain, build tool and a (semi-clever) IDE.
+Atmel Studio has an embedded AVR toolchain, a build tool and a (semi-clever) IDE.
 Therefore, no further installations are required to start developing.

-*Note: Most of the mentioned resources will be mirrored in the release if they may become unavailable.*
+*Note: Most of the mentioned resources will be mirrored in the release as they may become unavailable.*

 ### General procedure with ASURO
 1. Build your ASURO (soldering and that stuff).